MSc Environmental Consultancy

 Part time

-Part-time students can take modules in an order that suits their circumstances.
-As already mentioned, the research project can be based on a problem in your workplace.
+Part-time students can select their optional modules in an order that best suits their own circumstances.
+As already mentioned, the research project can be based on a problem identified in your workplace or placement.
 This is particularly attractive to employers sponsoring your studies.

 Assessment

-We assess through coursework, project work and group work.
-You may also be assessed through viva voce.
+We'll assess through coursework, project work and group work and you may also be assessed through viva voce.

 See our full glossary of assessment terms.